Iron ore extends losses on weak steel demand, China intervention fears

 "Spot prices slumped due to supply outpacing demand at the moment, putting pressure on the futures market as well.
 We expect the second round of proposal for (coke) price drop to be on the way," said a Shanghai-based coking coal and coke analyst.

 Prices of steel futures were also weaker.
-Rebar on the Shanghai Futures Exchange SRBcv1 declined by 2.04% to 4,024 yuan a tonne, hot-rolled coil SHHCcv1 shed 1.94%, wire rod SWRcv1 dropped 1.13% and stainless steel SHSScv1 dipped 0.41%.
+Rebar on the Shanghai Futures Exchange (ShFE) SRBcv1 declined by 2.19% to 4,018 yuan a tonne, hot-rolled coil SHHCcv1 shed 2.29%, wire rod SWRcv1 dropped 0.24% and stainless steel SHSScv1 dipped 0.95%.

 Despite the current ferrous market weakness, some analysts expect steel demand to gradually pick up in April following the latest round of inclement weather that has hit many regions across China and affected construction activities.